superna9999/udev-usbdetach/README.md

 You must find which USD device `/dev/ttyUSBx` is, with which VendorID/ProductID, which interface number and which device number and use this to detach the driver from this specific device.
-Informations can be gathered with libudev, and driver dan be detached with libUSB.
+Informations can be gathered with libudev, and driver can be detached with libUSB.

 That's what USBdetach do.